Ant Insights: Empowering non-technical data consumers to efficiently unlock insights with the Self-Analytic Tool

 the challenge.

-Challenge2: The default chart display can be messy… How to ensure the accessibility of visual analytics for any data query?
+Challenge2: How to ensure the accessibility of chart interpretation for any data queries?

 The major challenge we faced in the second phase was how to automatically generate clear and meaningful visualizations that adapt to diverse types of data queries, minimizing user customization efforts to ensure accessibility for users with limited data literacy.